-Hilo lies on the lush and wet side of the Big Island, which means that a light raincoat is a must-pack for any outdoor activity you are planning.
-We have split the activities and attractions that can be enjoyed when you are in Hilo into two parts:
+Hilo lies on the lush and wet side of the Big Island which means that a light raincoat is a must-pack for any outdoor activity you are planning.
+There are plenty of things to do here, like going to see the lava, hiking to waterfalls, and even going to the beach.

 Activities and Attractions in Hilo

-The 422 ft tall ‘Akaka falls are part of the ‘Akaka falls state park, north of Hilo, and are one of the most famous waterfalls on the Big Island.
-Read more about the ‘Akaka Falls.
+The 422 ft tall ‘Akaka falls are part of the ‘Akaka falls state park, a few miles north of Hilo.
+These are the most famous waterfalls on the Big Island and very accessible through a short hike.

-Hamakua Coast Scenic Drive
+Hamakua Coast scenic drive

 The Hamakua Coast is an incredible scenic stretch of land that of 40 miles that connects Hilo to Waipi’o Valley.
 There are so many spectacular waterfalls and incredible canyons lined by lush rainforest that you will keep saying “Let’s stop there!” over and over.
 Don’t forget your camera!
-Read more about exploring the Hamakua Coast.

 Imiloa Astronomy Center

 The ‘Imiloa Astronomy Center is a good pick if you (or your kids) want to learn about Hawaiian culture and astronomy.
 The ‘Imiloa center offers educational and cultural programs for visitors, students, and local residents through exhibits, activities and a full-dome planetarium.
-Read more about the Imiloa Astronomy Center.

-Pana’ewa Rainforest Zoo
+Panaʻewa Rainforest Zoo

-The Pana’ewa Rainforest Zoo is the only tropical zoo in the United States.
-You can visit a variety of rainforest animals and endangered Hawaiian animals, such as a white Bengal tiger, spider monkeys, lemurs, nene geese (the Hawaiian State bird), and over 80 other animal species.
-Read more about the Pana’ewa Rainforest Zoo.
+The Panaʻewa Rainforest Zoo is the only tropical zoo in the United States.
+You can visit a variety of rainforest animals and endangered Hawaiian animals, such as spider monkeys, lemurs, nene geese (the Hawaiian State bird), and over 80 other animal species.

 Mehana brewing company

 The Hilo Farmers Market is a must-visit if you are in town on a Wednesday or Saturday.
-Over 200 local farmers and crafters sell their produce, crafts, gift items and tropical flowers in a festive outdoor atmosphere that recalls back to the old “plantation” days of early Hilo.
-Read more about the Hilo Farmers Market and/or about all Farmers Markets around Hilo
+Over 200 local farmers and artists sell their produce, crafts, gift items and tropical flowers in a festive outdoor atmosphere that recalls back to the old “plantation” days of early Hilo.

 Lyman museum and mission house